-\Positive exercise test indicates symptoms, abnormal ST-segment response, or abnormal blood pressure response (less than 20-mm Hg increase) with exercise.
-AVA indicates aortic valve area; $Ca^{2+}$ , aortic valve calcification; and $V{max}$ peak instantaneous velocity.
+Positive exercise test indicates symptoms, abnormal ST-segment response, or abnormal blood pressure response (less than 20-mm Hg increase) with exercise.

+AVA indicates aortic valve area; Ca^{2+} , aortic valve calcification; and V{max} , peak instantaneous velocity.

-5. Transthoracic echocardiography is recommended for re-evaluation of asymptomatic patients: every year for severe AS; every 1 to 2 years for moderate AS; and every 3 to 5 years for mild AS.
+- 3. Echocardiography is recommended for re-evaluation of patients with known AS and changing symptoms or signs.
+(Level of Evidence: B) - 4.
+Echocardiography is recommended for the assessment of changes in hemodynamic severity and LV function in patients with known AS during pregnancy.
+(Level of Evidence: B) - Transthoracic echocardiography is recommended for re-evaluation of asymptomatic patients: every year for severe AS; every 1 to 2 years for moderate AS; and every 3 to 5 years for mild AS.
 (Level of Evidence: B)

 Aortic stenosis typically is first suspected on the basis of the finding of a systolic ejection murmur on cardiac auscultation; however, physical examination findings are specific but not sensitive for the diagnosis of AS severity (119).
-The classic findings of a loud (grade 4/6), late-peaking systolic murmur that radiates to the carotids, a single or paradoxically split second heart sound ( $S_2$ ), and a delayed and diminished carotid upstroke confirm the presence of severe AS.
+The classic findings of a loud (grade 4/6), late-peaking systolic murmur that radiates to the carotids, a single or paradoxically split second heart sound (S_2), and a delayed and diminished carotid upstroke confirm the presence of severe AS.
 However, in the elderly, the carotid upstroke may be normal because of the effects of aging on the vasculature, and the murmur may be soft or may radiate to the apex.
 The only physical examination finding that is reliable in excluding the possibility of severe AS is a normally split second heart sound (119).

-Echocardiography is indicated when there is a systolic murmur that is grade 3/6 or greater, a single S2, or symptoms that might be due to AS.
+Echocardiography is indicated when there is a systolic murmur that is grade 3/6 or greater, a single S_2 , or symptoms that might be due to AS.
 The 2-dimensional (2D) echocardiogram is valuable for evaluation of valve anatomy and function and determining the LV response to pressure overload.
 In nearly all patients, the severity of the stenotic lesion can be defined with Doppler echocardiographic measurements of maximum jet velocity, mean transvalvular pressure gradient, and continuity equation valve area, as discussed in the "ACC/AHA/ASE 2003 Guidelines for the Clinical Application of Echocardiography" (2).
 Doppler evaluation of AS severity requires attention to technical details, with the most common error being underestimation of disease severity due to a nonparallel intercept angle between the ultrasound beam and highvelocity jet through the narrowed valve.
 When measurement of LV outflow tract diameter is problematic, the ratio of outflow tract velocity to aortic jet velocity can be substituted for valve area, because this ratio is, in effect, indexed for body size.
 A ratio of 0.9 to 1.0 is normal, with a ratio less than 0.25 indicating severe stenosis.
 Echocardiography is also used to assess LV size and function, degree of hypertrophy, and presence of other associated valvular disease.